 If you have the money to invest, selling private label products on Amazon will easily be the fastest way to make life changing money online.

 Choosing from the remaining business models will depend on your budget, your talents and the amount of time you are willing to devote to your side hustle.

 For example, if you are a writer, then selling your books on Amazon KDP is a no brainer.

 If you are a designer, then selling with Merch By Amazon might make more sense.

 If you don’t have the time or the money to spend on a side hustle at the moment, it might make sense to sign up for Amazon Mechanical Turk to make a couple of extra bucks while watching tv.

 Regardless of what you choose, the general rule of thumb is that the more money and time you are willing to invest on your side hustle, the more money you will make.

-Figure out what your priorities are and your tolerance for risk and pick the business that makes the most sense based on your personality.
+Figure out what your priorities are and your tolerance for risk and make money on Amazon with the method that makes the most sense based on your personality.
 Good luck!